sarabudla/Computational-biology-Advanced/README.md

 ## Bioinformatics and Genomics Skills

-I have successfully completed the following bioinformatics and genomics tasks:
+This repository contains the following bioinformatics and genomics tasks:

 - Python Scripting with BioPython
 - Automated Dataset Downloads from NCBI and EMBL